R1nge/Suika/Assets/Readme.md

 //TODO:
 //Change music with suika change
 //Shake?
-Or spin
+OR spin
-//Mods support:
-(change music and suika images) (Parse title, preview image, skins) (change drop chance)

 //Container is actually a jar, that can be closed when spinning??
 //Save jars as a highscore/record, add ability to view them

 //UI:
 //Leader board (local)
 //Evolution line

+//Mods support:
+(change music and suika images) (Parse title, preview image, skins) (change drop chance)
+'ll have to parse it from a json, so create a game config struct or something (
+Loss trigger threshold,
+Timer time,
+Suika Data:
+Skins image file path
+Music file path
+Drop chance
+)